dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 The RP sends a Streaming Response if it received a valid Suspend Tenant Command.

-The RP MUST include any Claims it has for an Account JSON string in the `data` parameter that were requested in the `audit_claims` claim in the Audit Tenant Request.
+The RP MUST include any Claims for an Account that the RP has retained that were provided by the OP in the event `data` parameter JSON string.
+If the Claim values have been modified at the RP, the modified values should be returned.

 ## Suspend Tenant Command